15 Smart Ways to Save Money during the Holidays

 How does Ebates work, you wonder?
-Let’ say you want to shop at Amazon.
+Let’s say you want to shop at Amazon.
 Visit Ebates, which will take you to Amazon.
 You buy a laptop worth $500.
 Ebates makes $10 on the sale, because they advertised for Amazon.
-Ebates in turn pays you $5 to thank you to shop via Ebates.
-Basically you get 1% cash back on your purchase.
+Ebates in turn, pays you $5 to thank you for shopping via Ebates.
+Basically, you get 1% cash back on your purchase.

-There are many popular merchants that are part of Ebates including Amazon, Walmart, Sephora, Best Buy and many more.
+Many popular merchants are part of Ebates, including Amazon, Walmart, Sephora, Best Buy, and many more.
 Click here to Sign up for Ebates.

 5. Use Groupon

-Groupon is an ecommerce marketplace that connects subscribers with local merchants.
-Most of the time they have great deals on local activities, goods, services, travel destinations.
-Groupon earns money through commission it generates when selling through every coupon it sells.
+Groupon is an eCommerce marketplace that connects subscribers with local merchants.
+Most of the time, they have great deals on local activities, goods, services, and travel destinations.
+Groupon earns money through the commission it generates when selling through every coupon it sells.

 6. Black Friday and Cyber Monday

 There are some really great deals going on on Black Friday and Cyber Monday.
-Price drop is significant during these days, specially on electronic gadgets, clothing items, toys etc. You can use sites like CyberMonday.com or Dealio.com to see the coupons and offers for free shipping.
+The price drop is significant during these days, especially on electronic gadgets, clothing items, toys, etc. You can use sites like CyberMonday.com or Dealio.com to see the coupons and offers for free shipping.

 7. Shop Online

-Most of the online retailers offer free shipping above certain price.
-But if you can’t find free shipping option, simply add the items to the cart, but don’t checkout.
+Most online retailers offer free shipping above a certain price.
+But if you can’t find a free shipping option, simply add the items to the cart, but don’t checkout.
 Chances are that you may receive an email or two from the retailer offering you free shipping or some percentage off.

 8. Use Honey with Google Chrome

-I love online shopping because you can find so many great deals and apply coupons codes whenever possible.
-But finding coupon codes may seem tedious and you may not always find the good ones.
-While searching online, I found this cool tool called “Honey for Chrome”.
+I love online shopping because you can find so many great deals and apply coupon codes whenever possible.
+But finding coupon codes may seem tedious, and you may not always find the good ones.
+While searching online, I found this cool tool called “Honey for Chrome.”

 How does it work?

 You can use it with Google Chrome.
-Browse via Chrome and add items in your shopping cart, Honey searches for the coupon codes across the internet, and adds to your shopping cart.
-You do not have to go searching for coupon codes on different sites anymore.
+Browse via Chrome and add items to your shopping cart, Honey searches for coupon codes across the internet and adds to your shopping cart.
+You no longer have to search for coupon codes on different sites.

 Visit JoinHoney.com to get an extension on Google Chrome.

-You can use this FREE tool to find and add best available deals to your cart.
+This FREE tool can find and add the best available deals to your cart.
 You can even get cash back from thousands of stores.
-It finds the best deal by automatically comparing different sellers in Amazon marketplace.
+It finds the best deal by automatically comparing different sellers in the Amazon marketplace.
 Cool, right?

 9. DIY Gifts